apfelq/mdm-pkg-creator/README.md

 I also recommend a decent editor:

-- BBEdit from Website or via brew: `brew cask install bbedit`
+- BBEdit from Website or via brew: `brew install --cask bbedit`
-- Visual Studio Code from Website or via brew: `brew cask install visual-studio-code`
+- Visual Studio Code from Website or via brew: `brew install --cask visual-studio-code`

 ## 2. Installation